 - The white plug is a sense lead.

 The PalmSens3, PalmSens4, and MultiPalmSens4 are available as bipotentiostats.
 A bipotentiostat has two working electrodes.
 The fifth lead of their cables is a yellow plug, which is the lead of the second working electrode.

 The EmStat3+ and the EmStat4 HR have the fifth lead as well.
-This is also a yellow plug or if you have an older cable a bright red plug.
+This is also a yellow or white plug or if you have an older cable a bright red plug.
 These plugs are stackable and are used for the sense lead also known as working sense.

 Ohmic Potential Drop at High Currents

 Ohm’s law is well-known (Equation 1) and usually, it is read as “To increase current flow across a resistor, I need to increase the potential proportionally.”
 This is correct, but so is another consequence: “When a current flows through an Ohmic resistor it will create a potential drop.”